Skip to content

 Access to hours for existing employees

-Employers must offer any additional hours to existing part-time employees before hiring new staff or temporary workers.
+Employers must offer any additional hours to existing part-time employees before hiring new staff or temporary worker.

 Employers with nonexempt full-time, part-time, on-call, contract, and seasonal employees that are in: